-- Cheapest: will save money (and lives!)
+- Transit saves money (and lives!)

 - Bikes at each end

-“It’s already a huge inconvenience and expense.
+It’s already a huge inconvenience and expense.
 I daresay most readers of this column spend most of their gas money and transportation time on two things: Shopping and commuting.
 And how much of that is spent just getting out of your neighborhood?
 Admit it: You’re sick of those drives you take every day.
 You dread getting in the car time after time, just to get through the day.”and later….

-“Remember, truly rich people have drivers take them on those tedious commutes, so they can do something better with their time during the drive.
+Remember, truly rich people have drivers take them on those tedious commutes, so they can do something better with their time during the drive.
 Which is what people who take the bus and the train also get.
 It’s only the middle class that’s suckered into wasting all those hours driving themselves everywhere.
-If you’re spending all your time on the road, my friends, then you have definitely not arrived.”
+If you’re spending all your time on the road, my friends, then you have definitely not arrived.

 In Australia, the ABC Science reporter Robyn Williams ran a program 2024 Dreaming: Beyond Gridlock which commented on peak oil, the hydrogen economy, eco-cities, efficient public transport and putting them all together.
 Some interesting comments follow.

 Citizens are saying, we want to pay for increased public transport.
 We see that in research by the Warren Centre where 70% of the citizens who were surveyed said yes, move my tax out of the roads budget and into public transport.
-Now that’s a resounding response…— and —
+Now that’s a resounding response…

 …Robyn Williams: The cost of road crashes in Australia is $17 billion a year.
 The cost of traffic jams in America, according to The Economist is $100 billion a year, and that was in 1999.
 The cost of traffic jams in Australia was $12.8 billion in 1995.
 By 2015, long before 2024, it’ll cost us $30 billion a year – that’s six times what the Commonwealth spends on all scientific research.
 Can you afford it?
-Whatever the energy source, hydrogen, wind or whatever, we can’t, says Dave Rand, just hope to go greener and keep our vehicles.— and —
+Whatever the energy source, hydrogen, wind or whatever, we can’t, says Dave Rand, just hope to go greener and keep our vehicles.

 Sally Campbell: Public transport systems cost less as a percentage of GDP than transport systems based mainly on roads.
 And we see that when they start to compare Europe’s current systems to the current systems in Australia and the US and it’s almost a third less in terms of percentage of GDP to operate a system mainly based on public transport.
 So there are massive cost savings to be had.